 COVID-19 AND MS

-MS Ireland has been closely following developments in relation to COVID-19.
-This is a rapidly evolving situation which we will continue to monitor carefully.
-We have consulted with neurologists, our friends at MS Trust UK and other patient organisations to ensure we are providing you with up-to-date, relevant and expert information.
-Below is the initial information based on our current knowledge.
-This will be under continuous review as our knowledge of the virus improves.
+Throughout this pandemic, MS Ireland have been carefully following developments regarding COVID-19 and MS. We have consulted with neurologists, our friends at MS Trust UK and other to ensure we are providing up-to-date, relevant and expert information.
+Below, is the information we have currently.
+This will be under continuous review as our knowledge expands and develops.

-If you have specific concerns in relation to your own health or that of a loved one, we would advise that you contact your GP, MS Nurse or Neurologist.
-We will keep this page updated on a regular basis.
+If you have specific concerns in relation to your own health or that of a loved one, we would advise that you contact your GP, MS nurse or neurologist.

 Please browse the relevant sections below.
-If you have any questions email firstname.lastname@example.org or call our information line on 1850 233 233 open from 10am-5pm Monday to Friday.
+If you have any questions, email email@example.com or call our Information Line on 0818 233 233.
+Our Information Line operates Monday – Friday from 9:30am to 5pm.

 Information on COVID-19 and useful advice for People Living With MS.

 Information on the ‘COVID-19 Pandemic Unemployment Payment’ to support those whose income is affected as a result